THE CAST AND CREW

 TRAVIS D. BROWN

-Travis is a writer, director and director of photography located in Portland, Oregon.
+Travis is a writer, director and director of photography located in Oregon.
 One of his primary passions is philosophy,

 Jeffrey plays the lead character, Mark James, in All Too Human.

 Jeffrey is an American stage and screen actor based in the Pacific Northwest.
 He has appeared in over forty film projects, including feature-length and short films, television and web series, and commercial projects.
 In addition to his screen work, Jeffrey has performed on numerous stages throughout the Northwest, including the award winning Northwest Classical Theatre Company, as well as Defunkt Theatre, where he starred in their critically acclaimed production of Boys in the Band.
 He is a proud graduate of the University of Miami, Florida and the Portland Actors Conservatory.

 Glen Baggerly was born in London to a British mother and an American soldier father and started his modeling and acting career after graduating from the University of Oregon in 1981.
 At the age of 30, he enlisted in the Air Force and completed all qualifications to achieve the maroon beret of Special Forces Search and Rescue.
 Since then, Glen has done fashion and sports modeling for numerous internationally recognized companies including Nike, Columbia Sportswear and Helly Hansen, has been in infomercials, commercials, industrials and TV and film with the most recognized being the Original Bowflex Spokesperson Worldwide in 1998-2002.

 Mandy is a multifaceted creative artist residing in Portland, Oregon.
 She is a director and writer for both stage and film, as well as a triple threat actor, singer and dancer.
 All Too Human is her directorial debut, and she’s currently writing a feature length biopic.
 She has also acted in several feature length and short films and music videos, and has even written her own parody music video soon to be released.